Soviet Strike: Plot

 The end of the Soviet Union leaves a power vacuum in Eastern Europe that former KGB Chairman Uri Vatsiznov, a.k.a. the Shadowman, is willing to exploit for his own ends.
 In the first mission, which takes place in Crimea, the player must rescue a captured STRIKE pilot named Nick Arnold.
 The second level is set in the Sea of Azov: the player must battle the elements of the Black Sea Fleet which is preparing to invade Europe.
 The mission also involves the rescue of guerrilla fighter Amad.

 STRIKE's victory in the Black Sea leads them to the Caucasus, where Sadissa Savak, leader of the fictional state of Irek, begins aggressive overtures against local fighters.
 In the mission (which is supposedly north of the main battle area where Desert Strike took place), the player and Amad join forces with a militia run by Amad's relatives in stopping Ireki troops from capturing an abandoned Soviet chemical weapons plant.
 With STRIKE killing Savak (and passed off as the victim of a car crash), the group goes to a heavily irradiated Transylvania to rescue Nick once more, this time from Dr Grymyenko Ukrainian, who wields an arsenal of ballistic missiles.
 The player is also tasked to kill the Shadowman's lead armor commander, Vila, who operates a special red-turreted T-80, and aid in the destruction of an abandoned nuclear reactor the Shadowman is planning to use.

-The final mission takes place in Moscow, with Shadowman's unleashing his minions in the KGB, the military and the Russian mafia in attempting a coup against President Boris Yeltsin's government.
-The player must prevent a bombing on the Kremlin before seeking out and killing Shadowman.
+The final mission takes place in Moscow, with the Shadowman unleashing his minions in the KGB, the military and the Russian mafia in attempting a coup against President Boris Yeltsin's government.
+The player must prevent a bombing on the Kremlin before seeking out and killing the Shadowman.
 The game's end sequence depicts Andrea delivering a televised news report blaming the destruction on an earthquake and consequent gas fires.